The Best Things to Do in the Scottish Borders

 Home to thousands of seabirds nesting among the rugged cliffs, St Abbs Head National Nature Reserve is one of the fantastic things to do in Borders.
 While away the hours watching the birds from cliff-top vantage points and slurping in that fresh sea air.
 Head inland to Mire Loch and search for the habitats of swans, geese, damselflies and butterflies.
 The Nature Centre is brimming with information on the geology and conservation of the area; one for the nature heads.

 Fun fact: there were once 3000 castles In Scotland; one for every 100 square miles.
 They really like a castle up here.
 You’re spoilt for choice really but the impressive ruins of Tantallon, perched on a rocky headland, are a good place to start.
-Explore the stairways, passages and rooms and imagine a life without supermarket queues.
+Explore the stairways, passages and rooms, and imagine a life without supermarket queues.
 The brave can ascend the mid-tower for the best views.
-Rumour has it the spiral staircase is haunted and theorists claim to have photographic evidence (you’ve been warned).
-Our Red Yarn home is guaranteed zero-ghosts if you need respite after visiting this haunted spot.
+Rumour has it the spiral staircase is haunted, and theorists claim to have photographic evidence (you’ve been warned).

 If being scared out of your wits and